 Share how racism has affected your mental health with the hashtag #ImpactOfTrauma and show others how you are resilient.
 Whether it’s a text post, a piece of art, or a video, tell your story so that we can amplify it.

-This campaign is supported by contributions from Janssen: Pharmaceutical Companies of Johnson & Johnson, Otsuka America Pharmaceutical, Inc. and Alkermes, Inc.
+This campaign is supported by contributions from Janssen: Pharmaceutical Companies of Johnson & Johnson, Otsuka America Pharmaceutical, Inc., Alkermes, Inc., and the NFL Foundation.